thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 	- Posting to a community is just replying to that message
 	- Subscribing to a community is just subscribing to that message
 	- The original message creator effectively owns the group
+- [IndieWeb](/garden/the-small-web/index.md) pages could publish these messages as well, effectively serving as clients within the network
+	- Perhaps use a bit to actually send those messages to other relays within the network

 ## Moderation
 - In general, edits and delete requests are made by replying with a specially flagged message